Gaffer: I'm always optimistic about Pompey, but now I can only see the play-offs

 Gaffer: I'm always optimistic about Portsmouth, but after Leyton Orient I can only see the play-offs

-Gaffer For A Day, Wayne Harris, aged 46 from Fulham assesses Pompey's 3-0 defeat to Leyton Orient...
+Gaffer For A Day, Wayne Harris, aged 46 from Fareham, assesses Pompey's 3-0 defeat to Leyton Orient...

 How can you explain that?